jansucan/google-summer-of-code-2019/README.md

 ## How the work was done

 During the first two phases I worked on my branch hosted on GitHub.
 I communicated with my mentor mainly by comments of the commits.
-In the third phase I started using FreeBSD's Phabricator for a code review to get feedback from the community and to the code merged into FreeBSD.
+In the third phase I started using FreeBSD's Phabricator for a code review to get feedback from the community and to get the code merged into FreeBSD.

 ## What work was done